omer358/notes_app/README.md

 * [sqflite](https://pub.dev/packages/sqflite) to implement the local database.
 * [htpp](https://pub.dev/packages/lottie) to handle network requests.
 * [lottie](https://pub.dev/packages/lottie) to implement animated assets.
+* [intl](https://pub.dev/packages/intl) to handle the localization and internalization.

 ## Features:
 The curren version of the app support:

 * adding, editing, and deleting notes to and from the local database, the APIs is not yet attached to the app.
-  * The app is built usign [Material 3](https://m3.material.io/) desgin system for the theme and color.
+* The app is built using [Material 3](https://m3.material.io/) desgin system for the theme and color.
 * support Dark Mode.
   * The support two languages: `ar`, and `en`

  ## Screenshots: